Dumbbell Lunge and Rotation

 - 1

-Stand tall with feet hip-width apart, holding a dumbbell in both hands at chest level.
+Stand tall with your feet hip-width apart, holding one dumbbell horizontally with both hands at chest height.

 - 2